JoannickGardize/SharkSerialization/README.md

 data size : 6
 message : 42
 ```
-The main serialization class requires registration of every classes of the graph.
+SharkSerialization requires registration of every classes of the graph.
 Constructors are provided manually to avoid the very costly `Constructor.newInstance()` call.
 The data is 6 bytes length : 4 bytes for the integer, and  2 bytes of overhead for the root object's type.

 ## Complex graphs